heptarch/heptarch.github.io/drafts/demon.md

 <i>Child, what should you like to do?</i>

 Tilleadh.
-She will see the stars again.
+I will see the stars again.

 <!-- Objects the size of planetoids keen over the sky, bristling with teeth and luminescent ruin.-->
 <!-- https://en.wikipedia.org/wiki/London_Pneumatic_Despatch_Company -->